 20 misconceptions TV taught us about police

 A question posted recently on Quora asked, "What are some differences between the way crime and law enforcement are portrayed in movies or on TV versus reality?"
 Police1 columnist and retired police officer Tim Dees provided his answer, below.
-Check it out and add your own thoughts in our comments section.
+Add your own thoughts in the comment box below.

 1. TV cops always answer the phone by speaking their last names, and nothing else.
 They seldom say, "goodbye" or anything customary at the end of the call.
 They just hang up.
 I've never known a real person to do this.

 2. A person's complete pedigree can be obtained by typing only their name into a police computer.
 Even if your name is Aloysius Dingleberry, there is probably more than one person with that name.
 If the name is something more common, like "Joe Brown," there will be thousands.